 Except as otherwise provided in Article V of the Plan, terms for resolution of and distribution to Abuse Claims in Class 4 or Class 5 shall be as provided in the Survivors' Trust Documents.
-For the avoidance of doubt, any such Holder of an Abuse Claim shall not recover in the aggregate from the Survivors' Trust and any Non-Settling Insurer an amount greater than the amount of the judgment issued by the applicable court of competent jurisdiction in connection with the underlying Abuse Claim.
+For the avoidance of doubt, (i) any such Holder of an Abuse Claim shall not recover in the aggregate from the Survivors' Trust and any Non-Settling Insurer an amount greater than the amount of the judgment issued by the applicable court of competent jurisdiction on the underlying Abuse Claim, (ii) any such Holder of an Abuse Claim is not barred by this Section 5.14 from seeking extracontractual damages under the holding of Hand v.
+Farmers Ins.
+Exchange, 23 Cal.
+App.4th 1847 (1994) ("Hand"), and (iii) all defenses and the rights of any Non-Settling Insurer to oppose any such claim by a Holder of an Abuse Claim under Hand are fully preserved, including that Hand is not a correct statement of applicable law and that it would not apply to any such asserted claim.